 FreeSurfer material can be found here.

-The data for the course is divided into 6 parts due to the size of the data and can be downloaded using the links below, or using wget [Linux] or curl [Mac OS X].
+The data for the course is divided into a number of parts due to the size of the data and can be downloaded using the links below, or using wget [Linux] or curl [Mac OS X].
 If you are working at the FMRIB Centre then please see these instructions for information on following the course inside FMRIB.

 Once you have downloaded the files they need to be uncompressed before you can begin the course.
 To do this, open a terminal, change into the folder where you downloaded the course files to and run the following commands: